We are currently looking for a Publishing Project Manager to join Mattering Press ???

 The second edition is a follow up to the experimental first edition, which was published as a digital book, with all its pieces open to post publication comment and review.
 The new second edition will be published both as a hard copy to buy and as an Open Access book to download for free.

-The Ethnographic Case is an experimental, online, Open Access book, that invites readers to interact with it in a process of post-publication peer review.
-The book challenges a widespread academic inclination to treat concepts as immutable mobiles.
-The contributions to this volume develop “ethnographic casing” as a technique of attending to heterogeneities in systems of thought.
+The contributions to the book develop “ethnographic casing” as a technique of attending to heterogeneities in systems of thought.
 Medical cases.
 Legal cases.
-Briefcases.
+Museum showcases.
 Detective cases.
-Some cases featured are violent, others compassionate; some set stereotypes in motion, others break them
+Some cases featured are violent, others compassionate; some set stereotypes in motion, others break them down.